Why Corporate & Organizational Communication?

 Project Management Electives

-Note: Students who take PJM 5900 are required to take only one course in this section.
+Note: Students who take PJM 5900 are not required to take a course in this section.

 Complete 12 quarter hours from one of the following: